 This can really hurt you.
 For example, a cup of light cream has 7 grams of carbs, though the label may say 0 g based on a tablespoon portion size.
 Powdered artificial sweeteners contain about one half gram of sugar per teaspoon because they use maltodextrin, a form of glucose, to make them powdery.
 If you cook with a cup of powdered Splenda you will be getting about 24 grams of carbohydrate, which is what you'd find in six teaspoons of sugar.

-Once you've gotten into a steady low carb regimen and are losing weight steadily, you can test these commercial "low carb" products to see what effect they have on you.
-If you keep losing weight after introducing them, you can relax.
+Once you've gotten comfortable with a way of eating that lowers your blood sugar and makes it easier to limit your food consumption (if you are dieting for weight loss), you can test these commercial "low carb" products to see what effect they have on you.
+If you maintain health blood sugars and/or keep losing weight after introducing them, you can relax.
 You are one of lucky ones who can, in fact, treat them as having "low impact" carbs.
 If you don't, well, for you there's no free lunch.
-Continue making your own truly low carb treats--and losing weight.
+Continue making your own truly low-in-carb treats--your blood sugar and body fat will thank you.

 If you notice yourself suddenly getting hungry, or just plain eating more food after you have introduced a new "low carb" treat into your diet, back off it for a few days and see what happens to your hunger level.
 If it goes down, you'll need to treat these foods with caution.
-The whole point of low carbing is to eliminate the hunger cravings that make dieting so difficult.
+The main reason people who don't have diabetes cut back on carbs is to eliminate the hunger cravings that make dieting so difficult.

-Don't Forget the Extra CaloriesEven if you can eat snack products containing sugar alcohols without experiencing blood sugar spikes or hunger cravings, it's worth giving some thought to the question of how good an idea it is to fill your diet up with calorie-dense low carb junk food.
+Don't Forget the Extra CaloriesEven if you can eat snack products containing sugar alcohols without experiencing blood sugar spikes or hunger cravings, it's worth giving some thought to the question of how good an idea it is to fill your diet up with calorie-dense low carb junk food filled with Frankenscience chemical additives.

-Though the best selling diet book authors make it sound as if low carbing somehow magically "melts fat away" this is not true.
-Low carbing evens out blood sugar which eliminates hunger and makes it very easy to eat a lot less food.
+Though the best selling diet book authors make it sound as if low carb diets somehow magically "melt away fat" this is not true.
+Cutting way back on carbs evens out blood sugar which eliminates hunger and makes it very easy to eat a lot less food.
 But to achieve long term weight loss you must eat less than you burn each day.

-With that in mind, you can see why, independent of the blood sugar issue, that snack bar with its 240 calories that you eat every day between meals may have serious repercussions for your diet--it is adding 1,680 calories a week--enough calories to create 1/2 pounds of fat--besides replacing more nutritious foods like the high fiber, low carb vegetables that are an important part of the diet of long-term successful low carb dieters.
+With that in mind, you can see why, independent of the blood sugar issue, that snack bar with its 240 calories you eat every day between meals may have serious repercussions for your diet--it is adding 1,680 calories a week--enough calories to create 1/2 pounds of fat.
+It's even worse if you "make room" for those junk carbs in your diet by eliminating the carbs from nutritious foods like the high fiber, low carb vegetables that are an important part of the diet of long-term successful low carb dieters.